19 Best Things to Do in Timisoara: The Ultimate 2026 Guide

 My son absolutely loved the adventure park with its cotton candy stands, toboggans, swings, and a functional train.
 Even without kids, the park offers charming alleys, street lamps, lakes and nearby Bega River walks that are perfect for a romantic evening stroll.
 Plus food.
 Glorious fast food!

-12. Explore Bega River with the ship, hydro-bike or kayak-canoe
+12. Explore Bega River with a ship, hydro-bike or kayak-canoe

 Timisoara is one of the few navigable cities in Romania, thanks to the Bega River which runs through it.